srtaalej/bolt-python-assistant-template/README.md

 ### `/listeners`

 Every incoming request is routed to a "listener".
-Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events, `/listeners/shortcuts` would handle incoming [Shortcuts](https://api.slack.com/interactivity/shortcuts) requests, and so on.
+Inside this directory, we group each listener based on the Slack Platform feature used, so `/listeners/events` handles incoming events like messages sent to the app.

-The main implementation for this assistant app is in `listeners/assistant.py`, which contains the actual thread and messaging logic using Slack's Assistant framework.

 **Note**: The `listeners/events` folder is purely educational and demonstrates alternative implementation approaches.
 These listeners are **not registered** and are not used in the actual application.
-They serve as examples to show how you could implement similar functionality using event listeners instead of the Assistant framework.
 For the working implementation, refer to `listeners/assistant.py`.

+**`/listeners/assistant`**

+Configures the new Slack Assistant features, providing a dedicated side panel UI for users to interact with the AI chatbot.
+This includes:
+*  `@assistant.thread_started` - Manages when users start new assistant threads.
+*  `@assistant.user_message` - Processes user messages in assistant threads and app DMs. **Replaces traditional DM handling as seen in** `/listeners/events/user_message.py`

 ## App Distribution / OAuth